- Home

 About the Community Driven Outreach Initiative

-Using a braided funding approach and an equitable funding allocation methodology, $21 million was allocated to communities across the state through 10 community-based and social impact organizations with a network of over 100 smaller community-rooted organizations.
+Using a braided funding approach and an equitable funding allocation methodology, $21 million was allocated to communities across the state through 10 community-based and social impact organizations with a network of more than 100 smaller community-rooted organizations.

-DOH recognizes that community-led organizations and groups are better positioned and equipped to respond to community needs to ensure equitable access to health information, education, vaccines, and resources.
+DOH recognizes that community-led organizations and groups are better positioned and equipped to respond to community needs.
 Community-rooted and community-led organizations have a unique understanding of the importance of a trauma-informed approach, logistical and access barriers, context, cultural beliefs, risk perceptions, and norms, enabling them to create solutions that are relevant, inclusive, and supportive of multicultural experiences and backgrounds.

 Priority Intersections: